 Watching the boats come in and out of the Sound each day, I can’t help but take notice of their names.
 Few are intriguing, some are memorable, most are generic, and many incite collective groans in their wake.
 Call me petty, but I’d like to see a bit more creativity out there.
 I’d enjoy spotting more names that make me want to know the story behind them.
 Or, at the very least, less that make me want to roll my eyes and yawn.

-While the appeal of a boat’s name is highly subjective and there’s no formula for what makes a winner, there are definitely a few categories of names I consider worse than others.
-The following is a list of boat genres that I’d personally like to see less of.
-Ones, I think we all can agree, we can do without.
+While the appeal of a boat’s name is highly subjective and there’s no formula for what makes a winner, there are definitely a few categories of names that are more groan-inducing than others…

 If I’ve seen them once, I’ve seen them dozens of times.
 Such is their popularity that when I spot these pun-tabulous handles, they often have Roman numerals after them: FriendShip VII – meaning that they are the 7th+ person to register their boat in that country under that name.
 If that’s not a sign to branch out, I don’t know what is.

 These types of names are notorious eye roll instigators.
 I feel almost as though my intelligence is being insulted.
 Please, oh please – don’t spell it out for us.
 Choose something – anything – else.

 Keel n’ Time

 REFERENCES TO THE COST OF THE BOAT

 We all get it – boats cost a lot of money to buy and a continuous stream of money to maintain.
 Money that you could be spending elsewhere.
 But you’re not, because you have a boat.
 Hilarious, isn’t it?!
 Hardy har har.